lannekepoels/artlog/README.md

 # 🖼️ Extraction Pipeline — Web App

-A local web application that automatically extracts metadata from scanned art catalogue pages using Google Cloud Vision and Gemini AI, and lets you review and correct the results through a built-in annotation interface — all running on your own computer.
+A local web application that automatically extracts metadata from scanned art catalogue pages using Google Cloud Vision and Gemini AI, and lets you review and correct the results through a built-in annotation interface.

 ---